 After you have received your general EFSC Admissions Acceptance letter or if you are a current EFSC student, complete the online Public Safety Institute Application for Paramedic.
 Your general admissions acceptance letter will include your Student ID number and password required to access your myEFSC account so you can log in and submit the limited access Public Safety application.
 The limited access application is in addition to the general application and MUST be properly submitted by the application deadline.

 There is a $25 non-refundable fee for the Public Safety application which can be paid through your myEFSC online account or at a campus cashier's office no later than the application deadline.

-The deadline to apply to the Fall 2019 Paramedic program was June 24 by 4pm.
+The deadline to apply to the Fall 2020 Paramedic program is June 29, 2020, by 4pm.
 The EMS department does not accept late applications.
-The next available paramedic program you can apply for is Fall 2020.

 Step 5: Intake Meeting

 EMS staff will begin to contact applicants in mid-June with an invitation to attend a Group Intake Meeting.
 It is the applicant's responsibility to monitor their email Inbox/Spam folder to RSVP to their meeting invitation.
 EMS staff will send the invitation to the personal email address you provided in your Public Safety Institute Application.
 The invitation will contain the date, time and location of this meeting and other meeting details.
 This meeting is mandatory and students will be notified of acceptance decisions following this Intake Meeting.